GDoux/Perroquet-Subtitles-for-VLC/README.md

 ## Version History

-* Planned 1.1
+* 1.1
-    * Test on windows
+    * Tested and corrected for Windows
+    * Solved the freeze problem
-    * Translate Readme in French
+    * Readme in French

 * 1.0
     * Initial Release tested on linux

 * Main possible improvements:
-    * replace "freeze" by "wait" in (Re)play
     * support and test srt file for better compatibility
-    * test and run on windows
     * implement color code when "input" is getting close to "correction"
-    * translate this readme in other languages

 ## License